-An operator in North Dakota’s Middle Bakken shale formation sought a solution that would enable effective drilling and geosteering in a formation with little gamma ray variation, while minimizing drilling costs.
-The operator needed the benefits of using the Radian® azimuthal gamma and inclination service to better understand the stratigraphy of the formation and the wellbore position within the reservoir.
+An operator in North Dakota’s Middle Bakken shale formation sought a cost-effective solution that would enable effective drilling and geosteering in a formation with little gamma ray variation.
+The operator used the Radian® azimuthal gamma ray and inclination service to better understand the stratigraphy of the formation and the wellbore position within the reservoir.

-Unconventional resources are often costly to produce as a result of the need for hydraulic fracturing.
-In order for these shale plays to be considered economical, drilling costs must be kept to a minimum, and many operators drill and geosteer wells with only average gamma-ray measurements obtained from a logging-while-drilling (LWD) tool.
-While the Three Forks formation has sufficient gamma-ray character to effectively geosteer, the wellbore placement in the Middle Bakken formation can be more challenging because of the limited gamma-ray variation, making it difficult to interpret structural changes along the wellbore and to refine the structural map.
+Unconventional resources are often costly to produce because of the need for hydraulic fracturing.
+In order for these shale plays to be considered economical, operators seek cost-effective solutions, drilling and geosteering wells with average gamma ray measurements from a logging-while-drilling (LWD) tool.
+While the Three Forks formation has sufficient gamma ray character to effectively geosteer, the wellbore placement in the Middle Bakken formation can be more challenging because of the limited gamma ray variation, making it difficult to interpret structural changes along the wellbore.

-At the recommendation of Sperry Drilling, the operator drilled two wells using the Radian azimuthal gamma and inclination tool.
-The Radian tool features four scintillation detectors spaced 90° apart that allowed for gamma-ray imaging while rotating or sliding, along with an inclinometer that provided continuous inclination measurements for real-time monitoring of the well trajectory.
-Even with low gamma-ray variations in the formation, the target zone can be precisely identified based on the superior gamma-ray images provided by the Radian service.
-In addition, the Radian tool allowed for an enhanced survey based on the continuous inclination data for a more accurate structural map.
-A stratigraphic correlation between average (non-azimuthal) gamma-ray measurements and the enhanced survey was performed on one of the two wells in real time.
-Real-time interpretation of Radian data made it possible to detect the stratigraphic movement of the wellbore, where bulk gamma-ray measurement was featureless.
+At the recommendation of Sperry Drilling, the operator drilled two wells using the Radian azimuthal gamma and inclination service.
+The Radian service features four scintillation detectors spaced 90° apart that allowed for gamma ray imaging while rotating or sliding, along with an inclinometer that provided continuous inclination measurements for real-time monitoring of the well trajectory.
+Even with low gamma ray variations in the formation, the target zone can be precisely identified based on the superior gamma ray images provided by the Radian service.
+In addition, the Radian service allowed for an enhanced survey based on the continuous inclination data for a more accurate structural map.
+A stratigraphic correlation between average (non-azimuthal) gamma ray measurements and the enhanced survey was performed on one of the two wells in real time.
+Real-time interpretation of Radian data made it possible to detect the stratigraphic movement of the wellbore, where bulk gamma ray measurement was featureless.

-The use of real-time azimuthal gamma-ray images helped to determine whether the wellbore was moving up or down stratigraphically.
-Borehole dip and true dip were calculated from the gamma-ray images, using the Halliburton Borehole Imaging Studio software application, resulting in a more accurate correlation of the Middle Bakken surfaces and a better understanding of the stratigraphy surrounding the borehole.
-The gamma-ray images were compared with the high-resolution LWD resistivity acquired in a nearby well, and showed similar stratigraphic features.
-This validated the results from the Radian tool and demonstrated that it provided images with sufficient clarity to delineate the stratigraphy of the area, while saving costs from not having to run a more expensive LWD option.
-The azimuthal gamma-ray measurement provided the operator with greater insight into the stratigraphic well placement within the Middle Bakken formation than could be determined from average gamma-ray measurements alone.
+The use of real-time azimuthal gamma ray images from the Radian® service helped to determine whether the wellbore was moving up or down stratigraphically.
+Borehole dip and true dip were calculated from the gamma ray images, using the Halliburton Borehole Imaging Studio software application, resulting in a more accurate correlation of the Middle Bakken surfaces and a better understanding of the stratigraphy surrounding the borehole.
+The gamma ray images were compared with the high-resolution LWD resistivity acquired in a nearby well, and showed similar stratigraphic features.
+This validated the results from the Radian service and demonstrated that it provided images with sufficient clarity to delineate the stratigraphy of the area, while saving costs from not having to run a more expensive LWD option.
+The azimuthal gamma ray measurement provided the operator with greater insight into the stratigraphic well placement within the Middle Bakken formation than could be determined from average gamma ray measurements alone.